James Rippingale Classical Guitarist

-He studied at Leeds College of Music where he won the prize for Classical Guitar and graduated with first class honors in 2001.
-He has since established himself as a much sort after performer and teacher.
+James attended Leeds College of Music where he won the prize for Classical Guitar and graduated with first class honors in 2001.
+He has since established himself as a much sought after performer and teacher.

-James has studied with Luigi Palumbo, Nicola Hall and Simon Dinnigan and studied with the Pianist and Conductor George Hadjinikos and Classical Guitarist Mark Ashford.
+James studied with Luigi Palumbo, Nicola Hall and Simon Dinnigan, the Pianist and Conductor George Hadjinikos and Classical Guitarist Mark Ashford.
 He has also played in masterclasses with Paul Galbraith, Allan Neave, David Leisner, David Tannenbaum, Michael Partington, Nikita Koshkin, David Russell among many others.
 His performances have taken him across the UK and abroad including performances in Germany and at The GISFAM Festival in Geneva.
 As a concerto soloist he has worked with the DYO and DCO in performances of Rodrigo’s famous Concierto de Aranjuez.

 Reviews have praised his “careful attention to the dynamics…..wonderful versatility and perfectly loving rapport between him and his instrument” with statements such as “…..awesome and flawless – what a feast”

-He plays a wide range of music from traditional classical guitar repertoire such as Bach, Villa Lobos, Ponce and Tarrega to modern works by Rawsthorne, Harrison, Henze, Britten and Brouwer.
-These are interspersed with his own compositions that often prove very popular with his audience.
+He plays a wide range of music from traditional classical guitar repertoire such as Bach, Villa Lobos, Ponce, Albeniz, Bach and Tarrega to modern works by Rawsthorne, Harrison, Henze, Reich, Britten and Brouwer interspersed with his own compositions.

-His recitals are an eclectic mix of styles and sound worlds with music from Tibet, Japan, Europe and America displaying the many techniques colours and timbres of the Classical Guitar with sensitivity and deep musicality.
+James’ recitals offer an eclectic mix of styles and sound worlds with music from Tibet, Japan, Europe and America displaying the many techniques, colours and timbres of the Classical Guitar with sensitivity and deep musicality.